KeisukeIwabuchi/MQL4-Web/README.md

 # MQL4-WebRequest
-A module for handling WebRequest functions comfortably with MQL4.
+A module for handling WebRequest function comfortably with MQL4.

 ## Requirement